-Time is of the essence.
-For businesses, but even more so for consumers.
+Time is of the essence for businesses, but even more so for consumers.
 Consumers don’t like waiting, especially not in customer service.
-They are hesitant to contact customer service and try to solve it themselves first.
-The moment they do contact you, they expect effective solutions.
-FAST.
+Our previous research revealed they are hesitant to contact customer service and try to solve issues themselves first.
+So when they do reach out, they expect fast, effective solutions.

-But how long are customers willing to wait for a response?
-And what’s more important a fast response, or a human helping them?
-Our research report delves into the role of speed in customer service, exploring trends and expectations across different generations, regions, and channels.
+But how long are consumers willing to wait for a response?
+And what’s more important, a fast response or a human helping them?
+Our research report delves into the role of speed in customer service, exploring trends and expectations in the UK and globally across different generations and channels.

 No surprises here: consumers value quick solutions.
-Our respondents unanimously agreed (92%) that customer service should respond quickly to questions and problems.
-Older generations are the most impatient: 97% of the 65+ers agreed, while under the age of 25, this is 88%.
+UK and global respondents unanimously agreed (92%) that customer service should respond quickly to questions and problems.
+Older generations in the UK are the most impatient: 98% of the respondents 65 and over agreed, while 25 and under, 85% agreed.

-Adding to that high percentage, the nr.
-1 annoyance in customer service is “long waiting times”.
-No matter the age, or origin.
+Adding to that high percentage, the number one annoyance for consumers in UK customer service is long waiting times.
+No matter the age.

 1. Long waiting times

 2. Having to repeat yourself